AdobeDocs/experience-platform.en/help/intelligent-services/customer-ai/user-guide/configure.md

 ![](../images/user-guide/dashboard.png)

-When you select datasets with restricted schema on the **c[UICONTROL Create instance workflow]** page, a warning sign appears next to the dataset name.
+When you select datasets with restricted schema on the **[!UICONTROL Create instance workflow]** page, a warning sign appears next to the dataset name.
 On selecting the popover, "Restricted information is excluded" is displayed.

 ![](../images/user-guide/restricted-info-excluded.png)

-When you preview datasets with restricted schema on the **[UICONTROL Create instance workflow]** page, a warning appears to let you know that "Due to access restrictions, certain information isn't displayed in the dataset preview."
+When you preview datasets with restricted schema on the **[!UICONTROL Create instance workflow]** page, a warning appears to let you know that "Due to access restrictions, certain information isn't displayed in the dataset preview."

 ![](../images/user-guide/restricted-dataset-preview.png)